KrishnenduGhorui/Forecast-Demand-and-Supply/Documentation/Low Level Documentation/Modeling.md

      * moving average (window 3 i.e mean of lag1, lag2, lag3)

-Daily -
 From PACF plot of those Time Series, have seen upto 6 lag significant correlation is there.

-And for seasonality lag 7, lag14 also taken as attributes.
+And for seasonality lag 7, lag14 also taken as attributes for daily.
 As for daily data, weekly seasonality is there.

 Taking lag7 ,lag14 as attribute make sense. because for example the volume on today suppose Monday is mostly similar to Monday of last week.
 So, most dependency there on that day.